awslabs/aws-java-nio-spi-for-s3/README.md

 #### Order of Precedence

-Configurations use the following order or precedence from highest to lowest:
+Configurations use the following order of precedence from highest to lowest:

-1. java properties
+1. Java properties
-2. environment variables
+2. Environment variables
-3. default values
+3. Default values

 #### S3 limits

-As each `S3SeekableByteChannel` can potentially spawn 50 concurrent fragment download threads you may find you exceed S3 limits, especially when the application using this SPI reads from multiple files at the same time or has multiple threads each opening its own byte channel.
+As each `S3SeekableByteChannel` can potentially spawn 50 concurrent fragment download threads, you may find you exceed S3 limits, especially when the application using this SPI reads from multiple files at the same time or has multiple threads each opening its own byte channel.
 In this situation you should reduce the size of `S3_SPI_READ_MAX_FRAGMENT_NUMBER`.

-In some cases it may also help to increase the value of `S3_SPI_READ_MAX_FRAGMENT_SIZE` as fewer larger fragments will reduce the number of requests to the S3 service.
+In some cases it may also help to increase the value of `S3_SPI_READ_MAX_FRAGMENT_SIZE` as fewer, large fragments will reduce the number of requests to the S3 service.

+Ensure sufficient memory is available to your JVM if you increase the fragment size or fragment number.

 ## Design Decisions